 The SEO people are engaged in bringing the organic hits, while the digital marketers aim at total online existence (of a company) that goes beyond SEO.
 In practice, an SEO consultant generally looks after other areas of digital marketing.
 And the whole SEO digital marketing service package may be named all under SEO Packages since customers basically comprehend this more easily.

 The contemporary trend includes some more services along with optimizing a website and search engine marketing.
-For example, there are some factors that actually take help of SEO in the sense of selecting the right keywords, such as blogging with SEO content, contextual marketing, behavioural marketing, mobile advertising, Alt-texts in banner advertising, social media marketing, RSS, viral marketing, and video content advertising.
-And for that a solid digital marketing and SEO strategy should be in place.
+For example, there are some factors that actually take help of SEO in the sense of selecting the right keywords, such as blogging with SEO content, contextual marketing, behavioral marketing, mobile advertising, Alt-texts in banner advertising, social media marketing, RSS, viral marketing, and video content advertising.
+And for that, a solid digital marketing and SEO strategy should be in place.

 SEO – Integrated Digital Marketing

-And after coming a long way an SEO is called integrated digital marketing by some marketing experts.
+And after coming a long way SEO is called integrated digital marketing by some marketing experts.
 Let’s give some light on this.

 More and more, the use of SEO is becoming important for the overall success of digital marketing.
 And we would get a very good idea if we carefully watch the changing paradigm of SEO over years.
-In mid 90’s when very first SEO came into picture, manual submission, the Meta keywords tag, and keyword stuffing were all usual techniques necessary to rank well in the SERP.
-Then in 2004, for getting web traffic, anchor text associated link bombing, link buying from automated blog comment spam injectors, and creation of inter-linking websites took place.
-Then in 2011, the social media marketing and vertical search inclusion became the mainstream methods of conducting SEO.
-The search engine algorithms get updated time after time for the sake of bringing traffic.
+In the mid ’90s when the very first SEO came into the picture, manual submission, the Meta keywords tag, and keyword stuffing were all usual techniques necessary to rank well in the SERP.
+Then in 2004, for getting web traffic, anchor text associated link bombing, link buying from automated blog comment spam injectors, and the creation of inter-linking websites took place.
+Then in 2011, social media marketing and vertical search inclusion became the mainstream methods of conducting SEO.
+The search engine algorithms get updated time after time for the sake of bringing the traffic.
 The tactics used in 2004 are all outdated now as the new call is something else.

 Today, so many new memes totally change the way an SEO consultant once worked though the basic understanding remains the same, such as title tags, H1 tags, and everyone’s preferred subject, thanks to Google, links.
 But many applications that previously were remote to what we used to judge SEO no more are.